joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 ## Complications

-With a result as bizarre as this, it is natural to wonder if something more prosaic could be responsible for this effect.
+This is an astonishing result, so it is natural to wonder if something more prosaic could be responsible for this effect.
 The authors of both papers consider a fairly comprehensive set of potential confounding factors that they ultimately reject.